 Introduction

-With the introduction of the Sustainable Development Goals (SDGs) as the global framework for development it is necessary to consider the ways in which nations might meet these new goals.
-While the SDGs are generally perceived as preferable to the previous millennium development goals (MDGs) for their more expansive and inclusive agenda, they also bring to the fore new development demands and expectations.
+With the introduction of the Sustainable Development Goals (SDGs) as the global framework for development it is necessary to consider the ways nations might meet these new goals.
+While the SDGs are generally perceived as preferable to the previous Millennium Development Goals (MDGs) for their more expansive and inclusive agenda, they bring to the fore new development demands and expectations.
 In particular, this paper focuses on the challenges that India and the Philippines face in meeting the sustainable development goals 4.3 (access to training), 10.7 (orderly and responsible migration), and 3.c (retention of health workers) in the case of nursing.

 India and the Philippines are both leading countries in the supply of internationally trained nursing labour for global markets, and as ‘developing countries’ both nations are intended beneficiaries of the SDGs.
-In both places the increased number of nurses actually engaging in or desiring emigration has been shaped by changes in the delivery of and access to nurse training.
-This raises important questions as to how migration can be responsibly managed and affects the sending nations’ ability and commitment to retain health workers domestically.
+In both places, the increased number of nurses engaging in or desiring emigration is shaped by changes in the delivery of and access to nurse training.
+This raises important questions as to how migration can be responsibly managed and how sending nations’ can retain health.

 The international migration of nurses from low and middle income to higher income nations is significant in terms of the achievement of a number of the SDGs.
-We explore the connections between the migration of nurses from India and the Philippines and three SDGs in order to understand how various state policies in nursing education and migration governance structure the opportunities of nursing migrants.
+We explore the connections between the migration of nurses from India and the Philippines and three SDGs to understand how various state policies in nursing education and migration governance structure the opportunities of nursing migrants.
 The three SDGs are; 4.3 ‘Ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university’; 10.7 ‘To facilitate orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well-managed migration policies’; and 3.c ‘Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in least developed countries and small island developing States’ (United Nations 2015).